 If you don’t know Vagrant yet, you will need to spend a few minutes understanding how to setup your development environment.
 The first part is to understant what Vagrant boxes and Vagrantfiles are.
 Boxes are provider-specific images with some metadata and Vagrantfiles are configuration files of your projects.
 To set up an environment you need to create a Vagrantfile in the root directory of the project.
 Here is an example of minimal, rather empty, Vagrantfile:

 As you can see, Vagrantfile is just a regular Ruby file that let’s you use Vagrant DSL to define your development environment.
 In our minimal example we set only ‘box’ parameter to define our Vagrant box.
 With this we can already tell Vagrant to virtualize our new development environment by running

-vagrant up.
+.
 Dependending on our default provider (libvirt in Fedora, VirtualBox in upstream), Vagrant will try to create and boot up the virtual machine.
 It will also configure your environment by few default options like rsyncing your project’s directory to /vagrant on the newly created guest.

 This is of course just the beginning.
 There is really a lot of options how to further set up your project’s development environment and they are mostly provider specific, so read your provider’s documentation just after going through official one.
 A good start for defining the environment for your first project will be a default Vagrantfile which will be generated for you after running

-vagrant init.
+.
 It contains a lot of commented-out options alongside with their descriptions that should help you to define your configuration quickly.

 Getting a box